hainingpan/HartreeFock_GPT/Prompt_template.md

 - The [] brackets denote optional strings.

 # Workflow
-The template will be divided based on the following aspects:
+This template file helps in annotating Hartree-Fock Mean-Field theory papers by providing a collection of prompts, which should be followed in a specific order based on the type of the paper.

+We categorized the papers based on:
-* continuum | lattice
+* Hamiltonian: continuum | lattice
-* first-quantized | second-quantized
+* Formalism: first-quantized | second-quantized
-* Hartree | Fock | Hartree-Fock
+* Order parameter: Hartree | Fock | Hartree-Fock

-Note: "lattice version" and "first-quntized" are inherently incompatible, and therefore are not showing below.

-The workflow for each type is:
+**Note:** The combination of 'lattice' and 'first-quantized' is incompatible.

+Detailed workflows for each paper category are as follows:

 ## lattice, second-quantized, Hartree
 ![L_2_H](L_2_H.png)